 A quick preview:

 So let me show you how I did this.
-First, here is the view from the powder room:
+First, here is the view from the powder room.
+In the summer and fall, we are always eating or entertaining outside.
+The view in and out of this window really is not conducive to any privacy.

 Here is what the view is from the deck.
 The window to the right is the bathroom window.

-I had a someone giving my work a close inspection.
+I had someone giving my work a close inspection.
+My cat is a ‘someone’ since he is family.
+He’s such a good boy!

 Make sure you read and follow the directions closely.
 I’m glad I did!
 They said to do thin coats, horizontally then vertically.
 I wasn’t sure this was going to work well.
 Here is what it looked like after two coats: